CUBRID/cubrid-manual/en/sql/function/numeric_fn.rst

 .. function:: MOD (m, n)

     The **MOD** function returns the remainder of the first parameter *m* divided by the second parameter *n*.
 If *n* is 0, *m* is returned without the division operation being performed.
+When you input the string which cannot be transformed into the number, it returns an error if the value of **return_null_on_function_errors** in **cubrid.conf** is no(the default), or returns NULL if it is yes.

     Note that if the dividend, the parameter m of the **MOD** function, is a negative number, the function operates differently from a typical operation (classical modulus) method.

     **Result of MOD**